Two men arrested for allegedly burning deceased body in Rossville

 Ricky Lee Whittemore, 49, of Whittemore Hollow Road in Ringgold was arrested April 27 on charges of concealing the death of another, tampering with evidence, and felony probation violation.
 He has been denied bond at this time.

-Clarence Edward McCorkle, who officials say committed the acts with Whittemore.
-McCorkle faces the same charges of concealing the death of another and tampering with evidence in addition to being a wanted fugitive out of Hamilton County, Tenn.
-He was arrested Wednesday, May 1.
+Clarence Edward McCorkle, who officials say committed the acts with Whittemore, was arrested May 1.
+He faces the same charges of concealing the death of another and tampering with evidence, in addition to being a wanted fugitive out of Hamilton County, Tenn.

 Sisk says a body of a young woman was discovered in Marion County, Tenn., on April 25.
 Subsequently, the body was sent to the Medical Examiner’s Office for autopsy.